jamesawhiteiii/cidse-ubuntu/README.md

 ## Files and Brief Descriptions

-#### fse.seed and fse-nvme.seed
+Files, their descriptions and purpose are listed below in the order they occur during the process.
+All parts of the process write logs to /var/log/fse.log.

+#### /deploy/preseed/fse-*.seed files

 These are the preseed files themselves.
 They represent the answers to the questions usually presented by the GUI installer.
 Things such as partitioning, user creation, third-party packages, and timezone are all set in the preseed file.
-These two files contain all the same answers however one targets the first SATA device, and one targets the first NVMe device.
 Upon completion the preseed sets up log files at /var/log/fse.log.

-#### firstboot.sh
+#### /deploy/preseed/.firstboot.sh
 This script is set to run after the installation restarts the computer.
 It runs noninteractively before login.
 It will place logs in /var/log/fse.log.
 Its purpose is currently to:

-- Verify network connectivity before proceeding (will exit without it)
-- Patch avahi (prevents error message on login)
-- Copy the local admin (techs) user profile
+- Check for internet connectivity
+- WGET and run the firstboot_live.sh

+#### /provisioning/firstboot_live.sh

+This script runs after it downloaded by firstboot.sh.
+It runs noninteractively before login.
+Its purpose is currently to:

+- Setup techs autologin
-- Copy the Landscape client files
+- Install and prepare the Landscape client
-- Setup the PBIS repository (PBIS is for binding to Active Directory)
-- Perform an apt-get update and apt-get upgrade
-- Install openssh-server, landscape-client, pbis-open
+- Install openssh-server
-- Setup lightdm to autologin to the techs account
-- Set up the firstlogin.sh script
+- Set the FSE pitchfork/provisioning background
+- WGET and setup autologin for firstlogin_live.sh
-- Change the background to the pitchfork
+- Reload the GUI to initiate the autologin
-- Restart lightdm which will then autologin
-- Remove itself if the above steps succeed
+- Remove itself and its the firstboot.sh autostart in /etc/rc.local

-#### firstlogin.sh
+#### /provisioning/firstlogin_live.sh

 This script will run interactively on every login until it is removed.
-Successful completion of all its steps will lead to the script removing itself.
 Its purpose is currently to:

-- Verify network connectivity before proceeding (will exit without it)
-- Prompt for techs sudo password
+- Set the FSE pitchfork/provisioning background for 18.04+
-- Prompt for machine hostname
+- Ask user for the hostname
-- Prompt for Fulton credentials to bind to Active Directory
+- Register to Landscape
+- Disable autologin and configure login screen
+- Remove firstlogin_live.sh
-- Attempt to join the Landscape server
+- Reload GUI to complete the process

-- Remove itself and disable autologin if the above steps succeed
+## Other Files of Note

+Other key files that aren't directly involved in the provisioning process and their purpose.

-#### install Folder
+#### /deploy/preseed/install/fse/fse_env

-Contains various resources for the installation process:

-- Pitchfork background
-- Landscape client files
-- Lightdm.conf (for techs autologin)
-- Techs profile/home directory
-- firstlogin.sh script file
+This file contains the text string of the Git branch you want to pull files from.
+This would allow you to change a USB drive to pull files from either a dev or testing branch versus the live 'master' production branch.
+All the scripts listed above will look to this file to make a decision on where to wget live files from.

+## Troubleshooting

+If you encounter a missing initrd.lz or vmzlinuz.efi.
+In the casper directory on your USB create copies of the vmzlinuz and initrd files.
+Rename the copies as initrd.lz and vmzlinuz.efi respectively.